Poland's Andrzej Duda wins 2nd term by narrow majority | DW | 13.07.2020

 "Despite Trzaskowski's defeat, his strong performance looks like a new beginning, a new dynamic for the opposition," Andrzej Rychard, a political scientist at Warsaw University, told local media.
 "We're on the cusp of some very significant changes on the Polish political scene."

-The government will also be tasked with the immediate challenges poised by the coronavirus pandemic, which is pushing Poland into its first recession since the fall of communism thirty years ago.
+The government will also be tasked with the immediate challenges posed by the coronavirus pandemic, which is pushing Poland into its first recession since the fall of communism 30 years ago.

 Duda campaigned with promises of protecting popular social welfare measures introduced by his government.